sugarlabs/musicblocks/guide/README.md

 As you add synthesizers, effects, and filters with the widget, blocks corresponding to your choices are added to the *Timbre* block.
 This lets you reopen the widget to fine-tune your custom timbre.

+<a name="keyboard"></a>4.10 Music Keyboard

+It is used to generate pitches by pressing keys of the keyboard.
+When there is no pitch block inside the widget clamp, keyboard with all keys between C4 and G5 is shown.
+When there are pitch blocks inside the widget clamp, only those pitches are shown as keys in the keyboard.

 ## <a name="BEYOND-MUSIC-BLOCKS"></a>Beyond Music Blocks